rescipy-project/spym/docs/intro.rst

 -------------------------------------

 - `Download <https://winpython.github.io>`_ WinPython (3.xx), from GitHub or Sourceforge.
 - After installing, in the WinPython directory, start the WindowsPowerShell.exe.
-Here you can run the "pip" commands.
+Here you can run the "pip" commands, to install rhkpy.
 - Start the "Jupyter Lab.exe" to run Jupyter notebooks.

 Setting the notebook directory on Windows
 -----------------------------------------

+You may wish to change the default directory holding the Jupyter notebook files.
+You can do this by the following steps.

 - In PowerShell, run this command to generate a Jupyter config file: "jupyter notebook --generate-config"
 - The config file will be located in the sub-directory of WinPython: "python-3.xx.x.amd64/etc/jupyter"